 “Prolo” derives from the Greek root word proliferation, which means “to regenerate”.

-Prolozone Therapy: Injection of oxygen, vitamins, and minerals into painful areas to stimulate the body’s healing response.
-This treatment is similar to prolotherapy, but is less painful, and fewer areas on the body are injected.
-A Prolozone injection contains ozone and nutrients, which is believed to bypass the inflammatory response and directly stimulate a healing response without triggering inflammation.
+Prolozone Therapy: Injection of ozone O3 (oxygen is O2) into painful areas to stimulate the body’s healing response.
+This treatment is similar to prolotherapy, but is less painful and fewer areas on the body are injected.
+A Prolozone injection contains ozone, which is believed to bypass the inflammatory response and directly stimulate a healing response without triggering inflammation.
 Anti-inflammatory medications are permitted as necessary following injection.

 Platelet Rich Plasma: PRP is a technique that uses a solution derived from the patient’s own blood sample, injecting it into an injured area to stimulate healing and repair.
-Platelet-rich plasma is derived from a normal blood sample that is spun in a centrifuge.
+Platelet rich plasma is derived from a normal blood sample that is spun in a centrifuge.
 This concentrated plasma contains powerful healing properties and is rich in growth factors.
-These naturally occurring growth factors in the PRP are very similar to undifferentiated cells, also known as stem cells.
-Injection of PRP is thought to hasten recovery and healing from acute injuries.
+These naturally-occurring growth factors in the PRP are very similar to undifferentiated cells, also known as stem cells.
+Injection of PRP is thought to hasten recovery and healing from chronic injuries.
+Xosomes can be added to the PRP to stimulate and even greater healing response.